QQrex/stocks-analysis/README.md

 **[Adding New Code]**

-Now that we reviewed the starting code, we can complete the rest of the subroutine in order to perform our analysis.
-First we would want to declare any variables or arrays we would need.
+Now that we reviewed the starting code, we can complete the rest of the subroutine to perform our analysis.
+First, we would want to declare any variables or arrays we would need.

 ![RowCount, dim for index, tickerVolumes, StartinPrice and EndingPrice](https://user-images.githubusercontent.com/96326293/148661289-5c607164-d34b-465f-b190-737af5010959.PNG)
 >Line 39 - Set active sheet